 Hello!
-I am Brandon Elrod.
-I grew up here in Hoover, volunteering and working a lot at my school and church.
-While I was finishing my accounting degree, I recognized that I belong in education instead.
-After graduating, I went to work at Deer Valley Elementary as an Aide during COVID until entering Samford's secondary education masters program, where I had the opportunity to student teach math in Hoover and Vestavia City Schools.
-In my free time, I enjoy mountain biking, hiking, gardening, cooking, and otherwise working with my hands.
+I am Brandon Elrod, and I am excited to be teaching at Bumpus for my 2nd year.
+I actually grew up in Hoover, volunteering and working in the community.
+While completing my accounting degree at UAB, I recognized that I belong in education.
+After graduating, I went to work at Deer Valley Elementary during COVID until entering Samford's secondary education masters program, where I had the opportunity to student teach math in Hoover and Vestavia City Schools.
+I am currently working on my STEM certification and hope to earn my EdS in the future.
+In my free time, I enjoy mountain biking, gardening, cooking, and spending time with friends and family.

 In college, I spent my summers working in camps; one was like a miniature school with class time, specials, PE, etc. At the end of that camp, we had a meeting with the director to reflect on our summer.
 That is when it became clear to me that teaching is a distinct calling and one of mine.
 You can enjoy something for a time, but it doesn't mean it's the right place for you in the long-term.
 Also, you cannot base your career simply on what you're good at without taking into account who you are.
-So, right then, I took a leap of faith and commitment to become a teacher.
-Looking back at my childhood and knowing my gifts, it's quite obvious.
+So, right then, I took a leap of faith and committed to becoming a teacher.

 Being around younger people reminds us of what matters most in life, which they always find a way to enjoy.
 They are present, authentic, have an open heart, and have a free spirit.
 It is tremendously rewarding to step up and follow through with kids in facilitating their personal growth and independence.
-Also, I just like explaining things and helping people.
+Also, I enjoy making myself available to find ways to meaningfully and sustainably support others.

 After I went to Deer Valley Elementary, where my mom was a legendary secretary, I went to Bumpus for a very long few months and Simmons for a short 4 years, and then Hoover High for 4 years.